XiongWenye/XiongWenye/README.md

-### Hi there 👋, I'm Wenye (Bear) Xiong, currently a sophomore at ShanghaiTech University
+### Hi there 👋, I'm Wenye (Bear) Xiong, currently a junior visiting undergrad at Harvard University

 #### About Me
 - 🌱 Working Time: 10:00 - 23:00 (UTC +8:00)